England | Scotland | Wales | Northern Ireland | Ireland

 To help us offer the appropriate advice, please fill out the online and hand to reception for a nurse to asses at least 8 weeks before travel.
 Once form has been assessed a staff member will be in contact arrange an appointment if needed.

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
-To visit please click:- Advice on travelling in Europe
+To visit please click:- Government Advice When Travelling EU Switzerland Norway Iceland Liechtenstein

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following: